jruwaard/aph_ema_handbook/docs/features.md

 single time-series.
 By extracting these indicators (or "features"), we identified several regularities.
 We learned that the mean, variance and missingness increased over time, and we identified clear signs of circadian rhythmicity.

-You might have identified some of these features when you first inspected Figure \@ref(fig:feat-plot).
+You might have identified some of the features when you first inspected Figure \@ref(fig:feat-plot).
 The increase in the mean was pretty easy to spot.
 However, the systematic increases in the variance and the missingness were less clear.
 Likewise, although you might have spotted the periodicity in